ibm-messaging/mq-exits/README.md

 ## Prerequisites

-For the Distributed platforms, most exits are written in C. You must have a C compiler.
+* For the Distributed platforms, most exits are written in C. You must have a C compiler.
-For the JMS JWT exit, see required libraries in the [jmsjwtexit README](https://github.com/ibm-messaging/mq-exits/blob/master/channel/jmsjwtexit/README.md).
+* For the JMS JWT exit, see required libraries in the [jmsjwtexit README](https://github.com/ibm-messaging/mq-exits/blob/master/channel/jmsjwtexit/README.md).
+* For the OTel API Exit, you need a C++ compiler and be able to build the OpenTelemetry CPP SDK libraries

 ## Health Warning